maikebing/EntityFrameworkCore.LiteDB/README.md

 ## What is MaikeBing.EntityFrameworkCore.LiteDB?

-*NGitLab* is a LiteDB  provider for Entity Framework Core .
+*MaikeBing.EntityFrameworkCore.LiteDB* is a LiteDB  provider for Entity Framework Core .

+* Do not use in a production environment unless you have the ability to modify this project *

 ## Where can I get it?